 We sell our solutions primarily through our direct sales force, which leverages our relationships with technology vendors, professional services firms and business process outsourcers.
-In particular, our solution is an SAP endorsed business solution that integrates with SAP's ERP solutions.
+In particular, our solution integrates with SAP's ERP solutions.
 In the fourth quarter of 2018, SAP became part of the reseller channel that we use in the ordinary course of business.
-SAP has the ability to resell our accounting solutions, for which we receive a percentage of the revenues.
-Since October 1, 2018, we are no longer obligated to pay SAP a fee based on a percentage of revenues from our new customers that use an SAP ERP solution.
+SAP has the ability to resell our solutions, as an SAP solution-extension ("SolEx"), for which we receive a percentage of the revenues.

-Our ability to maximize the lifetime value of our customer relationships will depend, in part, on the willingness of the customer to purchase additional user licenses and products from us.
-We rely on our sales and customer success teams to support and grow our existing customers by maintaining high customer satisfaction and educating the customer on the value all our products provide.
+Our ability to maximize the lifetime value of our customer relationships will depend, in part, on the willingness of customers to purchase additional user licenses and products from us.
+We rely on our sales and customer success teams to support and grow our existing customers by maintaining high customer satisfaction and educating customers on the value all our products provide.

-The length of our sales cycle depends on the size of the potential customer and contract, as well as the type of solution or product being purchased.
+The length of our sales cycle depends on the size of a potential customer and contract, as well as the type of solution or product being purchased.
 The sales cycle for our global enterprise customers is generally longer than that of our mid-market customers.
 In addition, the length of the sales cycle tends to increase for larger contracts and for more complex, strategic products like Intercompany Hub.
 As we continue to focus on increasing our average contract size and selling more strategic products, we expect our sales cycle to lengthen and become less predictable, which could cause variability in our results for any particular period.

 We have historically signed a high percentage of agreements with new customers, as well as renewal agreements with existing customers, in the fourth quarter of each year and usually during the last month of the quarter.
 This can be attributed to buying patterns typical in the software industry.
-As the terms of most of our customer agreements are measured in full year increments, agreements initially entered into the fourth quarter or last month of any quarter will generally come up for renewal at that same time in subsequent years.
+As the terms of most of our customer agreements are measured in full year increments, agreements initially entered into during the fourth quarter or last month of any quarter will generally come up for renewal at that same time in subsequent years.
 This seasonality is reflected in our revenues, though the impact to overall annual or quarterly revenues is minimal due to the fact that we recognize subscription revenue ratably over the term of the customer contract.

-For the years ended December 31, 2019, 2018, and 2017, we had revenues totaling \$289.0 million, \$227.8 million, and \$175.6 million, respectively, and we incurred net losses attributable to Blackline, Inc. of \$32.5 million, \$28.7 million, and \$33.4 million, respectively.
+For the years ended December 31, 2020, 2019, and 2018, we had revenues totaling \$351.7 million, \$289.0 million, and \$227.8 million, respectively, and we incurred net losses attributable to BlackLine, Inc. of \$46.9 million, \$32.5 million, and \$28.7 million, respectively.